OnurAkkepenekk/OnlineBookStore/README.md

 ### 2.1 Login Screen && Sign Up Screen
 ![login](https://user-images.githubusercontent.com/53192718/86367562-c67ce400-bc84-11ea-9d69-106a6af89437.png)

 If the person who using the application does not have an account, she/he is directed to the registration screen via the create account link label to create an account.
 Admin can’t access the users’ password.
-Passwords are kept <strong><i><i>encrypted form in database</i></strong> after user registration.
+Passwords are kept <strong><i>encrypted form in database</i></strong> after user registration.
 If customer has an account, if username and password that entered the textboxes matches customer’s information on database(sql) he/she logged in.

 ![sign_up](https://user-images.githubusercontent.com/53192718/86367622-de546800-bc84-11ea-83a6-c4f28da0f96f.png)

 ### 2.2 Dashboard Screen
-MainWindow’s load function load the products from database and customer see randomly products on dashboard, under the title “Editor’s choices”.
+MainWindow’s load function load the products from database and customer see randomly products on dashboard, under the title <strong> “Editor’s choices”</strong>.
 Header has an animated text for welcome, it says good morning, good evening, good night depending on time.

 ![dashboard](https://user-images.githubusercontent.com/53192718/86367821-1c518c00-bc85-11ea-801b-e90fe18290d9.png)